Diyckstra/terraform-provider-deyckstra/website/docs/r/network_acl.md

 * `vpc_id` - (Required) ID of the associated VPC.
 * `subnet_ids` - (Optional) A list of subnet IDs to apply the ACL to.
 * `ingress` - (Optional) Specifies an ingress rule.
 Parameters defined below.
-  This argument is processed in [attribute-as-blocks mode](https://www.terraform.io/docs/configuration/attr-as-blocks.html).
+  This argument is processed in [attribute-as-blocks mode][attribute-as-blocks].
 * `egress` - (Optional) Specifies an egress rule.
 Parameters defined below.
-  This argument is processed in [attribute-as-blocks mode](https://www.terraform.io/docs/configuration/attr-as-blocks.html).
+  This argument is processed in [attribute-as-blocks mode][attribute-as-blocks].
 * `tags` - (Optional) Map of tags to assign to the resource.
-If a provider [`default_tags` configuration block][default-tags] is used, tags with matching keys will overwrite those defined at the provider level.
+If a provider [`default_tags`][default-tags] configuration block is used, tags with matching keys will overwrite those defined at the provider level.

 ### egress and ingress

-Both arguments are processed in [attribute-as-blocks mode](https://www.terraform.io/docs/configuration/attr-as-blocks.html).
+Both arguments are processed in [attribute-as-blocks mode][attribute-as-blocks].

 Both `egress` and `ingress` support the following keys: